 Isn’t this what social media and networking are all about?

 Why not narrow your market down to a niche market?
 Become a specialist in your niche market.
 Narrowing down your market to a specific audience, whatever the criteria you use to pick it, increases your knowledge and expertise.
 Specialists get paid more for that extra knowledge.
 Why don’t social media professionals do it?

 Do you really think you can approach different markets and audiences with the same social media strategy?
 If you do, you shouldn’t call yourself a professional.
 You’re just another Facebook and Twitter user.
 Period.

-But you said adopt a market, why are you talking about community?
+But you said to adopt a market, why are you talking about the community?
 You might be thinking that.
-Well, market is not a bowl of salad.
-It's much more than that.
+Well, the market is not a bowl of salad.
+It’s much more than that.
 Everything is connected, people talk.
-It's a two way street where all parties involved don't just benefit but they give back to the community.
+It’s a two-way street where all parties involved don’t just benefit but give back to the community.
 It becomes a homogeneous substance.

 Have you adopted any markets yet?
 Share your stories, please.